 Ride the Metro for FREE with the Lisboa Card.

 Riding tram 28 just for the experience is a must in Lisbon.
-Tram 15 is also the best way to reach Belem from downtown.
+Tram 15 is also the most popular way to reach Belem from

 For tram 28, the best place to get on board is by Miradouro das Portas do Sol (we suggest ending your journey by Estrela Basilica).

-Ride the trams for FREE with the Lisboa Card.
-Or take a ride around Lisbon's historic areas on a hop-on hop-off tram tour here
+Ride the trams for FREE with the Lisboa Card, or take a ride around Lisbon's historic areas on a hop-on hop-off tram tour: Lisbon Tram Tours

-To reach attractions outside the center or to get around late at night (after 1AM when the metro closes), take a taxi.
-It should not cost more than 10 euros to go between anywhere within the city and the center (Baixa).
+To reach attractions outside the center, or to get around late at night (after 1AM when the metro closes), take a taxi.
+It should not cost more than 10 euros to go between anywhere within the city.

-The local Carris bus service also provides commuter buses between the airport and downtown (numbers 44) and there are some destinations within the city that are best reached by bus.
+The local Carris bus service also provides commuter buses between the airport and downtown (number 744) and there are some destinations within the city that are best reached by bus.

 Here are some useful bus routes: